 The deal will not protect the environment in practice.

 Perhaps the most significant drawback to the TPP will be the environmental effects in practice.
 While each and every country will be required to comply with the environmental provisions of Chapter 20, the countries themselves will have to bring violations of the TPP’s provisions to a dispute resolution body.
 In fear of retaliatory or cross-claims, countries may be hesitant to actually bring violations of some of the provisions if the cost of adjudicating is simply too high in the short-run relative to the long-term damaging effects of environmental pollution.
 Essentially, this will also mean that businesses will find more pressure to compete internationally, forcing them to lower their costs.
 Environmental regulation can be costly to comply with, and many businesses will likely try to skirt around the rules as much as possible to lower costs.

 To read the entire text of the TPP in full, click here.
 For a summary of each chapter, click here.
 Now that you have all the information, decide which side of the debate you stand on and feel free to comment below.

-Katelynn Merkin is a 2L at the University of Denver and staff editor on the Denver Journal of International Law and Policy
+James Harmoush is a 2L at the Sturm College of Law and the Online Managing Editor of the Denver Journal for International Law and Policy.